-- If you terminate employment voluntarily or involuntarily (including as a result of a reduction in workforce), you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.
+- > If you terminate employment voluntarily or involuntarily (including as a result of a reduction in workforce), you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - > Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.

-If you are a full-time or part-time employee who is immediately eligible for the Plan as described under "Eligibility and Enrollment" on page 9: You are eligible for Company Matching Contributions the first of the month following the month when you have completed at least one full year of employment.
+If you are immediately eligible for the Plan as described under "Eligibility and Enrollment" on page 9, you are eligible for Company Matching Contributions the first of the month following the month when you have completed at least one full year of employment.